|

 to Pentonville while the female prisoners were moved to Holloway prison, which

-had been recently renovated and turned into London's only women's prison.
+had been recently renovated and turned into London's first women's prison.

 Conditions in Newgate in the early part of the 19th century were